-What are HD or Micro Springs?
+What are mattress HD or Micro Springs?

-What is a HD Micro Spring?
+What is a High Density or Micro Spring?

 HD (High Density) Pocket Springs or Micro springs are small pocket springs that many bed manufacturers use to vastly increase their mattress spring count.
 You can fit in thousands of these tiny springs in a mattress so you can sell a model as having 6000, 8000 or even 10,000 springs.

 The manufacturers advise the benefits of micro springs along the following sales pitches;

 - Micro adjustments to pressure when you lie on your mattress

 Quite frankly you should never need this amount of springs.
 Let us explain why.